 Michael Groat, PhD

-Dr. Groat, director of Menninger's Adult Division, also serves as assistant professor, Menninger Department of Psychiatry & Behavioral Sciences, Baylor College of Medicine.
+Dr. Groat, director of Menninger's Adult Division, which is comprised of the Hope Program for Adults and the Professionals in Crisis Program, also serves as assistant professor, Menninger Department of Psychiatry & Behavioral Sciences, Baylor College of Medicine.

 His interests include psychodynamic psychotherapy, personality assessment and therapeutic communities.
 He co-authored a book chapter on personality assessment in the Handbook of Clinical Psychology, and he has published on topics ranging from attachment style and addictions to mentalizing-based approaches to treatment and impasses in treatment.
 He also lectures regularly at national meetings of professional organizations on topics ranging from depression, overcoming the stigma of mental illness and addiction, personality assessment and working with patients with challenging psychiatric disorders.
 Dr. Groat also presents nationally on psychotherapeutic hospital work.